nkueterman/django-portfolio-website/README.md

 #
 # My Personal Portfilio Website (Django)

 Personal portfolio website made with Django framework in the backend, and with CSS, JS, and Bootstrap for the frontend.
-It is a dynamic site so that you can control the content of the site through the admin area

-## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode

 ## Screenshots